 If your employer doesn’t offer a 401k or 403b retirement plan, then open a Roth IRA account and contribute as much as possible (up to $5,500 per year).
 These contributions are made after taxes, which means you won’t have to pay taxes on withdrawals later on, as long as you meet the minimum age requirements for penalty-free withdrawals.

-Recap: Invest for Success in Your 20s
+Recap: Investing in Your 20s

-Your 20s will likely be some of the most exhilarating years of your life, but don’t let the excitement of college, new full-time jobs, rising incomes and higher standards of living deter you from maintaining a budget, saving a percentage of your income for a home investment fund and setting aside at least 10% of your annual income for retirement (preferably 20-25% of your income should go towards retirement).
+Your 20s will likely be some of the most exhilarating years of your life, but don’t let the excitement of college, new full-time jobs, rising incomes, and higher standards of living deter you from maintaining a budget, saving a percentage of your income for a home investment fund and setting aside at least 10% of your annual income for retirement (preferably 20-25% of your income should go towards retirement).

 Investing gets easier the older you get (more experience, more disposable income as you move up in your career).
 It may seem daunting now, but you will look back and thank your 20-something self later if you begin investing as much as you can, as early as you can.